lerina/lerina.github.io/html/lrn/code/secure_coding/fastpaced_rust01.md

 Create variables with the `let` statement.

+### Define and assign with automatic type inferance

 ```rust
 let x; // declare "x"
 x = 42; // assign 42 to "x"